abursuc/kde/README.md

 2. Descriptor post-processing (power-law and PCA dimensionality reduction)
 3. Evaluation on the Brown patch dataset

-## Setup

-### Depedencies

-The code is written in MATLAB and works as standalone.
-There a few other extensions of the code and of this work:

-1. [Yael](http://yael.gforge.inria.fr/index.html) for optimized PCA learning and file reading/writing for the formats we use.
-  - To download it's easiest to go [here]((http://yael.gforge.inria.fr/index.html)) and download the precompiled yael_matlab binaries for your OS (e.g. [yael_matlab_linux64_v438.tar.gz](https://gforge.inria.fr/frs/download.php/file/34218/yael_matlab_linux64_v438.tar.gz))
-2. [Linear Discriminant Projections](http://cmp.felk.cvut.cz/~radenfil/projects/siamac.html) used for the HBench submission

 ## Execution
 1) Run the following script: